wildtechgarden/www-wildtechgarden/content/devel/multipass-instance-creation/_index.md

 slug = "multipass-instance-creation"
 description = """\
 Daniel uses Multipass not VSCode devcontainers, since he has \
-some Windows machines with no Hyper-V and can't run \
+some Windows machines with no Hyper-V si can't run \
-Docker Desktop, which devcontainers requires.\
+Docker Desktop, which devcontainers require.\
 """
 summary = """\
 Daniel uses Multipass rather than VSCode devcontainers, since he has \
-some Windows machines with no Hyper-V and can't run \
+some Windows machines with no Hyper-V so can't run \
-Docker Desktop, which devcontainers on Windows requires.\
+Docker Desktop, which devcontainers on Windows require.\
 """
 date = 2023-05-07T19:46:48-04:00
 publishDate = 2023-05-07T19:46:48-04:00